Squeezed light: What is squeezed light?

 If $R>1$, the position variance is below that of the vacuum state, so $\sq$ is \emph{position-squeezed}; for $R<1$ the state is \emph{momentum-squeezed}.
 In other words, if we prepare multiple copies of $\sq$, and perform a measurement of the squeezed observable on each copy, our measurement results will exhibit less variance than if we performed the same set of measurements on multiple copies of the vacuum state.

-More generally, we say that a state of a single harmonic oscillator exhibits \emph{(quadrature) squeezing} if the variance of the position, momentum, or any other \emph{quadrature} $\hat X_\theta=\hat X\cos\theta+\hat P\sin\theta$ (where $\theta$ is a real number known as \emph{quadrature angle}) in that state exhibits variance below $1/2$.
+More generally, we say that a state of a single harmonic oscillator exhibits \emph{(quadrature) squeezing} if the variance of the position, momentum, or any other quadrature\footnote{The field \emph{quadrature} is observable $\hat X_\theta=\hat X\cos\theta+\hat P\sin\theta$, where $\theta$ is a real number known as \emph{quadrature angle}.} in which the state exhibits variance below $1/2$.
 In accordance with the uncertainty principle, both position and momentum observables, or any two quadratures associated with orthogonal angles, cannot be squeezed at the same time.
-For example, in state \eqref{wfvacX} the product $\avg{\Delta X^2}\avg{\Delta P^2}=1/4$ is the same as that for the vacuum state.
+For example, in state \eqref{wfsqX} the product $\avg{\Delta X^2}\avg{\Delta P^2}=1/4$ is the same as that for the vacuum state \eqref{wfvacX}.

 Squeezing is best visualized by means of the Wigner function --- the quantum analogue of the phase-space probability density.
 Figure \ref{SqWigFig}(c,d) display the Wigner functions of the position- and momentum-squeezed vacuum states, respectively.
 The squeezing feature becomes apparent when these Wigner functions are compared with that of the vacuum state [Fig.~\ref{SqWigFig}(a)].
 Figure \ref{SqWigFig}(e,f) shows \emph{squeezed coherent states}, which are analogous to the squeezed vacuum except that their Wigner function is displaced from the phase space origin akin to the coherent state [Fig. \ref{SqWigFig}(b)].